o-jasper/o-jasper-luakit-stuff/dirChrome/readme.md

   check it can be reversed.

   Maybe want buttons for this?
 It is listview-general though.

+* Also listview-general: priority of infofun should depend on stuff.

 * Deal with it when files/directories may not be accessed.